 We also offer the Birmingham Foundation Academy, which is specially designed for candidates who are motivated to study chemistry at degree level but whose qualifications do not allow their direct entry on to one of our honours programmes and whose first language is not English.

 Both of these programmes are also attractive to mature students who may need a period of retraining before beginning a degree.

 Do you offer scholarships?

 Yes, we are proud to offer a range of high-value scholarships that reward academic excellence and potential.
-Two types of scholarships are available for home students: Excellence Scholarships worth £5000 p.a., and Haworth Scholarships, worth £1500 on entry.
+Scholarships are available for home students, ranging from: Excellence Scholarships worth £5000 p.a. and Haworth Scholarships worth £5000 on entry, to Achievement Scholarships guaranteed for all applicants who place Birmingham Chemistry as their firm choice and achieve A*AA. .
 We also offer scholarships to international students.
 View full details and eligibility criteria.
 In addition, the University offers a range of other scholarships including Music and Sports Scholarships.

 Can I take a gap year?

 Yes, if you wish to defer starting your degree and take a year out so you can travel or work, then all you need to do is complete the UCAS application as normal ensuring you have the appropriate start-date.
 We will treat your application in the same way as all the others we receive.